theInnuendoProject/MicrobialGenomeMetagenomeCourse/MPM_starting_VM.md

 **Note 1:** replace whatever is between `<>` with the proper value.
 For example, in `<VM.IP>` use your Virtual Machine (VM) IP provided (something like `193.166.24.142`).
 **Note 2:** check the number of CPUs of your VM using `htop` (the CPUs available will be displayed at the top as dynamic horizontal bars, numbered sequentially).

+The key for both Unix (mgmc.key) and Windows (mgmc.ppk) users is available for [download](https://www.dropbox.com/sh/vk9mup9wqh9d2y5/AAAQjLoLxBSgRWkAT6-YoocWa?dl=0); *the password for accessing the Dropbox directory will be available during the course*.

 ---

 ## Connect to VM